-ANC secretary general Gwede Mantashe has warned that Winnie Madikizela-Mandela's support of expelled ANCYL leader Julius Malema is a danger to the party, it was reported today.
+ANC secretary general Gwede Mantashe has warned that Winnie Madikizela-Mandela's support of expelled ANCYL leader Julius Malema is a danger to the party, the Sowetan reported on Friday.

 “What she is doing is dangerous for the organisation,” Mantashe was quoted as saying.

 “She has taken a decision to go against the ANC national executive committee's (position) on Julius.”

 Mantashe said Madikizela-Mandela's decision to support Malema was “ill-disciplined”.